Kyuji Fujikawa: Pitching style

-Listed at 6 ft 0 in and 190 lb, Fujikawa is a slender right-handed pitcher with a conventional overhand delivery.
-He hesitates momentarily after raising his left leg and loading his hips, a trait seen in many Japanese pitchers.

-Though he has come to use his respectable repertoire of offspeed pitches more often in recent years, he is best known for his four-seam fastball.
+Fujikawa pitched right-handed with a conventional overhand delivery.
+His motion included a momentary hesitation after raising his left leg and loading his hips.
+Though he increasingly used a variety of offspeed pitches later in his career, Fujikawa was best known for his four-seam fastball.

 Fastball

-Fujikawa's fastball, which usually clocks 148 to 152 km/h but tops out at 156 km/h, is often described in Japan using the term "Hi no tama sutorēto" (火の玉ストレート), which literally means "Fireball fastball" but can be loosely translated to "Four-seam fireball".
-His fastball velocity is down a bit from his peak years, but he will still sit 91-93 mph and touch 95-96 mph on occasion.
+Fujikawa's four-seam fastball, which usually clocked 148 to 152 km/h but topped out at 156 km/h, is often described in Japan using the term hi-no-tama sutorēto (火の玉ストレート), which literally means "fireball fastball".
+Fujikawa's fastball was notable for the late life at the end of its trajectory that made it appear to "hop" in front of hitters and seem faster than radar gun readings would suggest.